your0rg/HabitatForMeteor/README.md

     ```
 Again . . . **don't** run that in a Meteor application directory.

 1. Make sure you get to the point of having an issues free build and execute, locally.
-Recently, (Oct 2016), for Meteor 1.4.2, I had to do :
+Recently, (Dec 2016), for Meteor 1.4.2.3, I had to do :
     ```
     cd ${HOME}/projects/todos;